Barreto, A’s score 7 in 1st inning, rout White Sox 13-2

 Chicago right-hander Juan Minaya was designated for assignment to make room for Covey.
 The 28-year-old reliever had a 3.90 ERA in 22 games this season.

+White Sox: SS Leury García came out of the game in the sixth after twisting his ankle while striking out in the fifth.
+Renteria expects García to play Sunday.

-Athletics: Outfielder Stephen Piscotty’s sprained right knee has healed enough to allow him to run the bases on Sunday.
-Piscotty could be activated off the injured list next week if all goes well. .
-Catcher Nick Hundley (back spasms) has started a rehab assignment in the Arizona League.
+Athletics: OF Stephen Piscotty’s sprained right knee has healed enough to allow him to run the bases on Sunday.
+Piscotty could be activated off the injured list next week if all goes well. … C Nick Hundley (back spasms) has started a rehab assignment in the Arizona League.

 UP NEXT